ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Computes the square root

     * - :func:`stnids`
-      - Returns thestation ids from a :class:`Geopoints`
+      - Returns thes tation ids from a :class:`Geopoints`

     * - :func:`subsample`
-      - Filters from the first :class:`Geopoints` variable points that exist in the second
+      - Filters the points of the first :class:`Geopoints` that exist in the second one

     * - :func:`sum`
-      - Returns the sum of the values in a :class:`Fieldset` or :class:`Geopoints`
+      - Computes the sum of the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`tan`
       - Computes the tangent